 The Wisconsin Elections Commission ("Commission") issued guidance on October 4, 2016, titled "Missing or Insufficient Witness Address on Absentee Certificate Envelopes" (Amended October 18, 2016).
 On December 1, 2021, the Commission directed staff to draft a scope statement for the promulgation of that guidance, as well as a scope statement on the best alternative to existing guidance, one of which would be authorized for consideration and promulgation into a permanent administrative rule.
 The JCRAR later ordered the Commission to also promulgate its guidance into an emergency rule.
-The Commission directed staff to proceed with a scope statement executing certain improvements to the existing guidance, but largely keeping it intact.
-The proposed rule will detail how and when clerks should take corrective action to remedy a witness address error.
-However, clerks would be required to make contact and obtain voter consent before personally making any required corrections to missing information.
+The Commission directed staff to proceed with a scope statement adhering to the 2016 guidance.
+The proposed rule will detail that clerks must take corrective actions to remedy a witness address error.
+If clerks are able to discern any missing information from outside sources, clerks are not required to contact the voter before making that correction directly to the absentee certificate envelope.